linenoise/io/README.md

 2. Upload the set.
 3. Make it public.
 4. Set metadata: `Content-Type` is `application/octet-stream` and `Content-Disposition` is `attachment`.
 This should force most browsers (but sadly not all) to download rather than stream the set.

-Get it onto MixCloud:

-1. Upload set (along with track listing, cover image, etc) to MixCloud.
-2. Get the embed code for the set.
-Options to click: 100% width, Show Cover, Light Widget, Show Tracklist, Show Artwork.
-Options to make sure are un-clicked: Auto Play, Mini Player.

 Get it onto Linenoise.io: